acharliekelly/resumption/README.md

 Rails[![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Resumption - Full-Stack Online Resume App (API)
+# Resumption - Full-Stack Online Resume App (Modified for MVP Completion)

 ## User Stories

 As a user, I want to be able to:
-1. Create a resume,
+1. Create a resume, in plain text
-  1. or multiple resumes,
-  2. or parts of a resume, to be combined at a later time
-2. in a format that allows for semantic markup
+2. Save that resume
-3. but without committing to either the final resume content
-4. or the final resume layout;
-5. Edit the content and change the layout at will
-6. Also be able to delete sections or layouts, just for consistecny
-8. When I'm satisfied with my result, share it via a permanent public URL
-9. And/or save it as a PDF
-10. Also, I want to not pay for any of these things
+3. Come back later and edit my resume
+4. Possibly delete that resume and start over
+5. That's it.
+There is nothing else I want to be able to do with my resume at this time.

 ## Wireframes